 The final option of generating an MPEG video is still somewhat experimental and its usefulness may vary.
 It can use either the Berkeley MPEG encoder or the faster and new ffmpeg encoder.
 Either of these will generate a short video, which will be downloaded to your browsing machine to view.
 Due to the relatively slow frame rate that ZoneMinder will capture at and the high minimum frame rate that the Berkeley encoder uses videos created by this method will be very quick.
 However when using the ffmpeg encoder, ZoneMinder will attempt to match the duration of the video with the duration of the event.
 This has the useful effect of making the video watchable and not too quick while having the unfortunate side effect of increasing file size and generation time.
 Ffmpeg in particular has a particularly rich set of options and you can specify during configuration which additional options you may wish to include to suit your preferences.
-In particular you may need to specify additional, or different, options if you are creating videos of events with particularly slow frame rates as some codecs only support certain ranges of frame rates.
-Details of these options can be found in the documentation for the encoders and is outside the scope of this document.

 Building an MPEG video, especially for a large event, can take some time and should not be undertaken lightly as the effect on your host box of many CPU intensive encoders will not be good.
 However once a video has been created for an event it will be kept so subsequent viewing will not incur the generation overhead.
-Videos can also be included in notification emails, however care should be taken when using this option as for many frequent events the penalty in CPU and disk space can quickly mount up.
+I will be the first to admit that this area of the package is not particularly well implemented and needs work, and probably a better encoder.
+Videos can also be included in notification emails however care should be taken when using this option as for many frequent events the penalty in CPU and disk space can quickly mount up.

-6.7.
+5.6.
 Options and Users

 The final area covered by the tutorial is the options and user section.
-If you are running in authenticated mode and don't have system privileges then you will not see this section at all and if you are running in un-authenticated mode then no user section will be displayed.
+If you are running in authenticated mode and don't have system privileges then you will not see this section at all and if you are running in unauthenticated mode then no user section will be displayed.